PurpleBooth/purplebooth-co-uk-v2/content/post/working-openly-and-open-source.md

 +++
-categories = ["Open Source"]
-date = "2015-08-16T20:57:50+01:00"
-description = "Working openly and its benefits" keywords = ["Open Source", "Working Openly", "Cathedral and the Bazaar"] title = "Working Openly and Open Source"
+categories = ["Open Source", "Working Openly", "Cathedral and the Bazaar"] date = "2015-08-16T20:57:50+01:00" description = "Working openly and its benefits" title = "Working Openly and Open Source"

 +++